Usos/SPCS/README.md

 # SPCS:A Spatial and Pattern Combined Smoothing Method for Spatial Transcriptomic Expression
 _Yusong Liu, Tongxin Wang, Ben Duggan, Kun Huang, Jie Zhang, Xiufen Ye, Travis S. Johnson_
 College of Intelligent Systems Science and Engineering, Harbin Engineering University
 Indiana University School of Medicine

-If there's any question about this project, please send email to johnstr@iu.edu or yexiufen@hrbeu.edu.cn.
+If there's any question about this project, please send emails to johnstr@iu.edu or yexiufen@hrbeu.edu.cn.

 ## The method
 Spatial and Pattern Combined Smoothing (SPCS) is a novel two-factor smoothing technique, that employs k-nearest neighbor technique to utilize associations from transcriptome and Euclidean space from the Spatial Transcriptomic (ST) data.
 This reposition is an R implementation of SPCS method, including tutorial and a test slide.
 The test slide is one of pancreatic ductal adenocarcinoma (PDAC) slide provided in (Moncada R, et.al 2020).